algao1/blurb/content/posts/dst.md

 ## Overview

 The basic idea is actually quite simple.
-We execute the entire program within a single process, so execution is sequential and deterministic.
-We also use a pseudo-random **generator** to provide all other randomness in the system.
+We execute the entire program within a single process, so that execution is sequential and deterministic.
+We also use a pseudo-random **generator** to provide all the randomness in the system.
 This way, by just specifying a seed, we can reproduce any single run.

 > By running in a single-thread and using a custom scheduler, we can control execution order and make it deterministic.
 The OS and Goroutine scheduler are nondeterministic.
-See [here](https://www.ardanlabs.com/blog/2018/08/scheduling-in-go-part2.html).
+See [here](https://www.ardanlabs.com/blog/2018/08/scheduling-in-go-part2.html) for more details.

 However, because we only have a single thread, we also need to simulate time so that concurrent events occur sequentially.
-This is effectively what the **timer** does.
+This is effectively what the **timer** struct does.
 It is a priority queue ordered by first available time, and all events in the system must be enqueued before being scheduled to execute.

 ```go
 type Event struct {